tomap/hexo-theme-minidyne/README.md

 ## Limitations

-This theme does not handle
+This theme does not handle:

 - Categories (so you can drop the default dependency to "hexo-generator-category" )
 - Archives (so you can drop the default dependency to "hexo-generator-archive".
 If you want archives, head over to [V1](https://github.com/tomap/hexo-theme-minidyne/tree/v1))